daytonaio/content/guides/20250126_sapat_guide.md

 Whisper model, developed by OpenAI, is a groundbreaking automatic speech recognition (ASR) model designed to transcribe audio into text with unparalleled accuracy.
 Whether you're working with multilingual content, noisy audio, or domain-specific terminology, Whisper delivers reliable and scalable transcription capabilities.

 But how can you easily integrate Whisper into your workflows?
-That's where **Sapat** comes in.
+That's where Sapat comes in.
 Sapat is a powerful tool that simplifies the process of using Whisper (and other AI models) for transcription tasks.
-This guide will explore Whisper's features, its use cases, and how Sapat makes it accessible for everyone—from AI engineers to content creators.
+This guide will explore Whisper's features, its use cases, and how Sapat makes it accessible.

 ## TL;DR